talonbragg/fossajs/README.md

 # fossajs
-A JavaScript Library for Wesite Structure
+A JavaScript Library for Website Structure